xerocross/we-assert-proof/README.md

 ```
 we.assert.that(x < y, "x < y");
 ```
-We recommend writing messages that are positive assertions representing the calculation---not an error message to be thrown upon failure.
+We recommend writing messages that are positive assertions representing the calculation&mdash;not an error message to be thrown upon failure.

 If the statement evaluates false, the weAssert handler will be called.
 The handler should be a function of the form `handler : (message) => {...}`.
 To define such a function, we use `we.setHandler` as in this example.
 ```